Lollators/Steganography/README.md

 # Steganography

-Steganography is the practice of concealing a file, message, image, or video within another file, message, image, or video. ([ead more about it on Wikipedia](https://en.wikipedia.org/wiki/Steganography)).
+Steganography is the practice of concealing a file, message, image, or video within another file, message, image, or video. ([read more about it on Wikipedia](https://en.wikipedia.org/wiki/Steganography)).

 This project was proposed by Professor Allen and his COP 2001 - Programming Methodology class.